aaronbloomfield/ccc/hws/arbitrage/index.md

 'price_tc': 10.0,
 ```

 This is as is provided in the arbitrage_config.py file on the Collab landing page.
-Furthermore, the provided file can has your `dex_addrs` key formatted as follows:
+Furthermore, the provided file has the `dex_addrs` list formatted as follows:

 ```
 'dex_addrs': [